 Everything starts online.
 A charity team messages photos to the GoldPaid WhatsApp number, asks its questions, and then receives a free prepaid Royal Mail Special Delivery label.
 Grantham mail carries the NG outward code, and Special Delivery Guaranteed is aimed at next-working-day arrival to GB mainland addresses, so the gap between posting and a written valuation stays short and predictable.

 Nottingham is the nearest city with a specialist precious-metal buyer, roughly 24 miles west and a drive of about 40 minutes before parking is found.
 Repeating that journey for a handful of items is not a sensible use of a charity's time.
-Asking online and posting with a free, tracked, insured label replaces it, and the valuation comes back in writing to the shop.
+Asking online and posting with a free, tracked, signed-for label replaces it, and the valuation comes back in writing to the shop.

 What to check before pricing in Grantham